Managing Keratosis Pilaris: Smooth Bumpy Skin

 Keratosis pilaris (often called "chicken skin") is one of the most common skin conditions.
 I've seen it countless times in clinic — and experienced it myself.
 Many people try to hide it, but it's nothing to be embarrassed about.

-KP shows up as small, rough bumps — most often on the upper arms, thighs, or buttocks.
-These appear when keratin, a natural skin protein, builds up and blocks the follicles, giving a slightly sandpapery feel.
-It’s harmless but can be frustrating, especially in cooler months when the skin becomes drier.
+KP appears as small, rough bumps, most often on the upper arms, thighs, or buttocks.
+These develop when keratin, a natural skin protein, builds up and blocks hair follicles, creating a rough, sandpaper-like texture.
+While harmless, it can be frustrating, especially during cooler months when skin tends to become drier.

-Because KP has both genetic and environmental roots, there’s no permanent fix — but it can be beautifully managed with consistency and barrier-supportive care.
+Because KP has both genetic and environmental influences, there is no permanent cure.
+However, it can often be managed successfully with consistent, barrier-supportive skincare.

 Why It Looks Better in Summer